reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

       .subscribe(dataStream::add);
   ```

-  Once the stream of data is created, it is required to subscribe to it in order to emit elements.
-The data won’t flow or be processed until the subscribe method is called.
+  Once the stream of data is created, it needs to be subscribed to so it starts emitting elements.
+The data won’t flow or be processed until the `subscribe()` method is called.
 Also by using the `.log()` method above, we can trace and observe all the stream signals.
 The events are logged into the console.

   Reactor also provides operators to work with `Mono` and `Flux` objects.
 Some of them are:

   - `Map` - It is used to transform from one element to another.
-  - `FlatMap` - It flattens the list of publisher to the values that the publishers emit.
+  - `FlatMap` - It flattens a list of `Publisher`s to the values that these publishers emit.
 The transformation is asynchronous.
-  - `FlatMapMany` - This is a Mono operator which is used to transform a Mono object into a Flux object.
+  - `FlatMapMany` - This is a `Mono` operator which is used to transform a `Mono` object into a `Flux` object.
-  - `DelayElements` - It basically delays the publishing of each element by a defined duration.
+  - `DelayElements` - It delays the publishing of each element by a defined duration.
-  - `Concat` - It is used to combine the elements of publisher by keeping the sequence of the publishers intact.
+  - `Concat` - It is used to combine the elements emitted by a `Publisher` by keeping the sequence of the publishers intact.
   - `Merge` - It is used to combine the publishers without keeping its sequence.
   - `Zip` - It is used to combine two or more publishers by waiting on all the sources to emit one element and combining these elements into an output value.

-### Building a REST API using Webflux
+### Sping Webflux Dependencies

 Until now we have spoken a lot about Reactive Streams and Webflux.
 Let’s get started with the implementation part.
 We are going to build a REST API using Webflux and we will use MongoDB as our database to store data.
 We will build a user management service to store and retrieve users.